redstik/nephud/README.md

 the folder enables nep hitsounds and menu music
 ## installation instructions
 put the nephud folder in /tf/custom
-put the vpk in tf/custom
+put the my_cutom_stuff folder in tf/custom
 both in the same folder
 install the font
 ## feedback